ozum/pg-structure/README.md

 ## Features

+* Fully tested (Istanbul-JS coverage reports are in coverage folder)
-* Fully documented with JSDOC and HTML including public and private API (HTML docs are in doc directory)
+* Fully documented with JSDOC and HTML (HTML docs are in doc directory)
 * All PostgreSQL data types including array, JSON and HSTore
 * Support composite keys (Multiple field keys)
 * Schema support